OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 # The Omega's LED

+// friendly neighbourhood engineer intro to the articles
+// photo of the omega with the LED circled

 To control the Omega's LED, we are going to be writing to files that are used to specify values for the LED, such as the LED mode.
 This is made possible with `sysfs`, a pseudo file system that holds information about the Omega's hardware in files, and lets the user control the hardware by editing the files.

 ## LED Trigger Modes

-The current LED trigger mode can be read by looking at the file that controls the LEDs.
+// describe that the trigger modes specify the LED's behavior The current LED trigger mode can be read by looking at the file that controls the LEDs.
 Enter:

 ```